Skip to Main Content

 • Centre for Evidence-Based Rehabilitation: (2016b)

-• This tutorial, from Duke University Medical Library, offers a a "... basic introduction to the principles of evidence-based practice".
+• This tutorial, from Duke University Medical Library, offers a a "... basic introduction to the principles of Evidence-Based Practice."

-• MOHO (Model of Human Occupation) Web:
+• MOHO-IRM (Model of Human Occupation-Intentional Relationship Model) Web:

-• References and evidence for the MOHO assessments are accessible within the Scholarship Section (University of Illinois Board of Trustees, 2016b)
+• References and evidence for the MOHO assessments are accessible within the Scholarship Section (University of Illinois Board of Trustees, 2024b)